fcyprowski/schemar/README.md

-# schemar
+# schemer
-Package for controlling the data.frame schema in data pipelines
+Package for controlling the data.frame schemas in data pipelines

+---- TODO